uppedtrout/Better-config/README.md

 The Sixth Name is NARILUGGALDIMMERANKIA
 The Watcher of the IGIGI and the ANNUNAKI, Sub-Commander of the Wind Demons.
 He will put to flight any maskim who haunt thee, and is the foe of the rabisu.
 None may pass into the World Above or the World Below without his knowledge.
-His Word isDownloaded from www.holybooks.com BANRABISHU.
+His Word is BANRABISHU.
 His Seal is thus:
 The Seventh Name is ASARULUDU
 Wielder of the Flaming Sword, oversees the Race of Watchers at the bidding of the Elder